How we plan to meet the requirements of the Water Framework Directive

 Working in partnership

-Natural Resources Wales has produced river basin management plans that describe the pressures facing the water environment in each of Wales’s three river basin districts.
+We have produced river basin management plans that describe the pressures facing the water environment in each of Wales’s three river basin districts.

 A ‘river basin district’ is a group of catchments that contains a collection of rivers, lakes, groundwater reserves and coastal waters.